Dudley70/Gemini-Research/docs/INDEX.md

 **Note:** Source materials are read-only archives.
 Use adapted versions in docs/methodology/ for active work.

 **Pending:**
-- gemini_capabilities.md - Architecture, tested techniques, API features
-- technique_library.md - All 17 techniques with examples
+- technique_library.md - All 17 techniques with examples and compatibility matrix

 ---